LuxAter/estl/README.md

 The *Format* file is used for formatting string.
 The syntax of the format string follows the formatting style found in Python's format function.
-The formatted arguments will first attempts a member funciton called `format`, then will attempt `printf` formatting, then will resort to `ostream` formatting.
+The formatted arguments will first attempts a member function called `format`, then will attempt `printf` formatting, then will resort to `ostream` formatting.
 All of the formatted strings are collected and returned as one string matching the defined specifier.

+### Logger ###

+The *Logger* file is used for an advanced, but easy to use logging system.
+All of the loggers are singletons, allowing consistent logging across the program.
+A collection of macros allow for the logging system to determine the source file, function, and line number that the log message was called from.
+All log messages can be formatted as desired, allowing for extreme control of the output.
+There are a selection of different loggers to chose from:

+* ConsoleLogger
+* FileLogger
+* DailyLogger
+* CounterLogger
+* StreamLogger

+    Each of these loggers handle logging messages differently, and more detail is given in the docs.

 ### Matrix ###